ResearchSoftwareHour/rsh-notes/README.md

   they can be "half-baked", and you are most welcome to **send us a pull request** with more ideas.
 - **We use the [issue tracker](https://github.com/ResearchSoftwareHour/rsh-notes/issues)
-  to develop ideas** more concretely, collect suggestions, and prepare them for segments that we will use in future shows.
+  to develop ideas further**, collect suggestions, and prepare them for segments that we will use in future shows.
   You can comment on existing issues and submit new issues.